 Author: Dr Sonya Havill MBChB FRACP, Registrar, Department of Dermatology, Waikato Hospital, Hamilton, New Zealand, 2001.

-The dermatologist will inject some local anaesthetic into the area surrounding the lesion to be treated.
+The doctor will inject some local anaesthetic into the area surrounding the lesion to be treated.
 This will make the skin go numb so no pain should be felt during the procedure.
 You may feel a pushing sensation but this should not be painful.
 The skin lesion is scraped off with a curette, which is like a small spoon with very sharp edges.

 The lesion should be sent to a pathology laboratory for analysis.
 The wound surface is then cauterised with a hot wire beaded tip or electrosurgical unit (diathermy).
 This stops bleeding and helps destroys any remaining skin tumour cells.